 Before you begin, ensure you have:

-A Parseur account with a mailbox and template set up.
+A Parseur account with a mailbox and fields set up, and data already extracted from your documents.

 A cloud-hosted n8n instance (e.g., n8n.cloud, or self-hosted with a public URL).